Quantum shockwave at the quasi-relativistic resonance

-On the other hand if one wants to obtain a strong power dissipation $P_d$, it would be best to reduce $p_x$ and increase the electron momentum $p_y$ perpendicular to the field (which gives the electron energy: $E\approx cp_y$), but then one also needs much larger fields.
-E.g. for some typical electron energies in graphene \cite{Jablan20}: $E=0.1\ \mbox{eV}$, the threshold field is: $E_s=10\ \mbox{MV/m}$, while at fields: $E_d\approx 5E_s$, we reach the dissipated power maximum: $P_d\approx4\ \mu\mbox{W}$ (case shown in the figure \ref{fig1} (b)).
+On the other hand, if one wants to obtain a strong power dissipation $P_d$, it would be best to reduce $p_x$ and increase the electron momentum $p_y$ perpendicular to the field (which gives the electron energy: $E\approx cp_y$), but then one also needs much larger fields.
+E.g. for some typical electron energies in graphene \cite{Jablan20}: $E=0.1\ \mbox{eV}$, the threshold field is: $E_s=10\ \mbox{MV/m}$, while at fields: $E_m=E_d\approx 5E_s$, we reach the dissipated power maximum: $P_d\approx4\ \mu\mbox{W}$ (case shown in the figure \ref{fig1} (b)).
 Even though this seems like a tiny dissipation for a single particle, it can grow to a considerable amount by using the large electron density in graphene \cite{Jablan20}: $n\approx10^{16}\ \mbox{m}^{-2}$.
 Namely, the dissipated energy during one oscillation period $(T=2\pi/\omega)$ per unit area is then roughly: $nP_dT\approx3\ \mbox{mJ/m}^2$.
-To get a more accurate result we can simply integrate dissipated power from the Eq. (\ref{neat}) over the full conduction band with the Fermi energy $E_F=0.1\ \mbox{eV}$, in the field $E_d=50\ \mbox{MV/m}$, which gives dissipated energy density of $0.8\ \mbox{mJ/m}^2$.
-This is even larger than the EM energy density \cite{Jablan20}: $\varepsilon_0|E_d|^2/k\approx0.2\ \mbox{mJ/m}^2$, and would result in huge EM damping.
+To get a more accurate result we can simply integrate dissipated power from the Eq. (\ref{neat}) over the full conduction band with the Fermi energy $E_F=0.1\ \mbox{eV}$, in the field $E_m=E_d=50\ \mbox{MV/m}$, which gives dissipated energy density of $0.8\ \mbox{mJ/m}^2$.
+This is even larger than the EM energy density \cite{Jablan20}: $\varepsilon_0|E_m|^2/k\approx0.2\ \mbox{mJ/m}^2$, and would result in huge EM damping.
 Here we have assumed that our longitudinal field is due to some 2D plasmon oscillation which is localized to the order of a wavelength $(\sim1/k)$ in a perpendicular direction.
+At larger fields $(E_m>E_d)$ energy density grows further but dissipation saturates (see figure \ref{fig1} (b)) so the field damping reduces, while the field is strongly damped at lower fields $(E_m<E_d)$.

-The simplest way to test our predictions would be to prepare first the single electron states (e.g. via the Levitov injection \cite{Leviton06, Leviton23}) and then locate the shockwave singularities with the high resolution microscopy (e.g. using high speed scanning tunneling microscope (STM) \cite{STM23} or scanning near field optical microscope (SNOM) \cite{SNOM25}).
-To prepare the longitudinal field itself, one could use a line of charges moving parallel to the graphene plane or simply use the longitudinal field from say some external plasma oscillations \cite{Jablan20}.
+The simplest way to test our predictions would be to prepare first the single electron states (e.g. via the Levitov injection \cite{Leviton06, Leviton23}) and then locate the shockwave singularities with the high-resolution microscopy (e.g. using high speed scanning tunneling microscope (STM) \cite{STM23} or scanning near field optical microscope (SNOM) \cite{SNOM25}).
+To prepare the longitudinal field itself, one could use a line of charges moving parallel to the graphene plane or simply use the longitudinal field from say some external plasma oscillations \cite{Jablan20} or a waveguide \cite{ECM}.